 Portfolio outlook and positioning

-In professional services, the largest overweights include data providers, such as analytics firm Verisk, which services customers in insurance, energy markets and financial services, data analytics firm Clarivate, credit-reporting agency TransUnion, and global information provider IHS Markit.
-The team tends to favor this area of the sector due to the capital-light nature of the business and the high barriers to entry provided by proprietary data.
-Top holdings in software include Adobe, Intuit and Salesforce.com.
+As of December 31, 2020, the portfolio’s top holdings in software include Adobe, Intuit, Autodesk and ServiceNow.
+In professional services, holdings include data providers such as: Verisk, which provides data analytics for customers in insurance, energy markets and financial services; data analytics firm Clarivate; credit reporting agency TransUnion; and CoStar Group, which provides commercial real estate information and analytics.
+MFS tends to favor this segment of the industrials sector given the capital-light nature of the business and the high barriers to entry facilitated by proprietary data.

 Significant transactions over the period included: